jessicarick/bioinformatics-for-conservation/content/docs/folder/14-molecular-forensics.md

 * [VSEARCH](https://github.com/torognes/vsearch)

 ## eDNA Metabarcoding Example
 For our in-class exercise, we are going to be analyzing an eDNA sample that was taken from an agave flower with the purpose of detecing *Leptonycteris* bat pollinators as a part of the study published in [Walker et al. 2022](https://doi.org/10.3390/ani12223075).
 Instead of specifically looking for bat DNA in the sample, we are going to analyze the data to see what all taxa we can find.
-For today, we'll be working completely on the UA HPC.
+For today, we'll be working completely on the UA HPC and using the [USEARCH](https://www.drive5.com/usearch/) program for our analyses.

 ```sh
 ## usearch isn't a module, so we'll store the path to where it is installed